mmlabs-mindmaze/mmpack/docs/man/1/mmpack-modifyrepo.rst

       add** were called.
 However changes are not yet visible in the repository folder.

+   REMOVE_MATCHING_SRC
+      Stage removal the source package matching the comma separated list of constraints.
+The binary packages mathching the source package will be staged for removal as well.
+The constraints must be all or some of the
+      followings: **name**, **version**, **srcsha**.
+Example of argument:
+      `name=foo, version=1.3.2`

    BEGIN_CHANGES
       start staging changes that will be applied to repository